 A new report by the PBM, Specialty: Today & Tomorrow, highlights specialty-drug costs over the past year and recommends strategies to manage their steady rise.

-“With the rising use of specialty drugs, the days of 1 to 2 percent increases in annual drug spending are nearing an end,” Peter Wickersham, Prime’s senior vice president of cost of care, said in a media release.
+“With the rising use of specialty drugs, the days of 1 to 2 percent increases in annual drug spending are nearing an end,” said Peter Wickersham, Prime’s senior vice president of cost of care.
 “We are clearly entering a time of higher costs, and plan sponsors that act now will be in the best position to assure quality care for their members while managing these high costs.”

 Specialty drugs now account for 30 percent of total drug costs; Prime predicts they will reach 50 percent of total drug spending by 2018.